Legal English: Vocabulary for Contracts, Court, Property and More

 He was trying to kidnap the child but the police stopped him as he was driving away.

 He murdered his neighbor for playing his music too loud.

-He drove his car onto the sidewalk.
-No one was hurt, so he was charged with negligence.
+He drove his car through a storefront and was charged with negligence.

 Lying after taking an official oath to tell the truth.

 He committed perjury in the courtroom and will have to face the consequences.

 The action of stealing from someone or someplace.

 A man robbed the house next door last month and now every house in the neighborhood has a security system.